Gersbachlab-Bioinformatics/Essentiality/README.md

-# Genome-wide annotation of gene regulatory elements linked to cell fitness
+# Genome-wide annotation of cell fitness
 Scripts and data associated with the genome-wide annotation of cell fitness of regulatory elements.